Zacad/Symfony-Modular-Monolith-Hexagonal-DDD-Event-Driven-template/readme.md

 # Intro

-This repository contains example implementation of Achitecture patterns such as:
+This repository contains example implementation within Symfony Framework of Achitecture patterns such as:

 - Modular monolith
 - Hexagonal architecture